Pittsburgh synagogue shooting: Perpetrator

-Robert Bowers (born September 4, 1972), a resident of Baldwin, Pennsylvania, was arrested as the shooter.
-Bowers' parents divorced when he was about one year old.
-When Bowers was seven years old, his father, Randall G. Bowers of the Pittsburgh neighborhood of Garfield, died by suicide on October 15, 1979 at the age of 26 in Tionesta, Pennsylvania while he was awaiting trial on a rape charge in connection with an April 27, 1979 rape of a 20-year-old woman in Squirrel Hill.
+Robert Bowers (born September 4, 1972), a resident of Baldwin, Pennsylvania, was arrested after being identified as the shooter.
+Bowers's parents divorced when he was about one year old.
+When Bowers was seven years old, his father, Randall G. Bowers of the Pittsburgh neighborhood of Garfield, died by suicide on October 15, 1979, at the age of 26 in Tionesta, Pennsylvania, while he was awaiting trial on a rape charge in connection with an April 1979 rape of a 20-year-old woman in Squirrel Hill.
 Bowers attended Baldwin High School in the Baldwin-Whitehall School District from August 1986 to November 1989.
-He dropped out of high school before graduation and worked as a trucker for 13 years until 2002.
+He dropped out of high school before graduation, getting a GED and later working as a trucker for 13 years until 2002.
 Neighbors described Bowers as "a ghost" who rarely interacted with others.

+Bowers was reported to have moved frequently, living at times with his mother, at other times with his grandparents, and alongside various partners of his mother.
+His mother had difficulty holding jobs, and during one period, Bowers slept on a pallet in the kitchen of a one-room apartment.
+Throughout elementary school, teachers and psychologists repeatedly noted emotional difficulties and behavioral issues.
+Bowers's Standardized testing showed high intellectual aptitude (98th and 99th percentile in science and language), but his grades were reported to have deteriorated and his absenteeism grew rapidly over time.

-According to accounts which were given by Bowers' coworkers, and analysis of his recent social media posts, his conservatism became radicalized as white nationalism; at one point in the late-1990s, Bowers was fascinated by the right-wing radio host Jim Quinn.
+According to accounts which were given by Bowers's coworkers, and analysis of his recent social media posts, his conservatism became radicalized as white nationalism; at one point in the late 1990s, Bowers was fascinated by the right-wing radio host Jim Quinn.
 At a later time, he became a follower of "aggressive online provocateurs of the right wing's fringe."
 He was deeply involved in posting comments on social media websites such as Gab and he also promoted antisemitic conspiracy theories on them.
 Bowers routinely discussed a conspiracy theory that Jews were assisting "evil Muslims" to take over the United States together.